bonartm/cookiecutter-present/README.md

 Then:

+- Read through the `README` file in your project folder
 - Create a repo and push project files
 - [Enable GitHub Pages](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) in the repo's settings.
 - Choose the `gh-pages` branch as publishing source.